-The objective of ISO 29461 - Part 4 is to close the gap between the current filter element characterization conditions (e.g.: ISO 29641 - Part 1) and the site environment.
+The objective of this document is to close the gap between the current filter element characterization conditions (e.g.: ISO 29641 - Part 1) and the site environment.
 As a first criterion, the standard considers the effect of humidity and alkali such as salt changing its structure with humidity.
 The tested air flow passing through the filter element is close to the air flow operated on site for the three different concepts: low, medium or high velocity filter elements.

-Soot, volatile hydrocarbons, oily vapors and particles also have impact on filter characterization.
-Particles are covered in separate parts of ISO 29461, while soot, volatile hydrocarbons and oily vapors will have to be addressed in future revisions of ISO 29461 - Part 4.
-The work on the current revision has revealed that current test methods are not mature enough for inclusion of soot, volatile hydrocarbons and oily vapors.
+Soot, volatile hydrocarbons, oily vapours and particles also have impact on filter characterization.
+Particles are covered in separate parts of ISO 29461, while soot, volatile hydrocarbons and oily vapours will have to be addressed in future revisions of this document.
+The work on the current revision has revealed that current test methods are not mature enough for inclusion of soot, volatile hydrocarbons and oily vapours.

 The ageing of a filter element installed offshore and near coast is addressed to allow the prediction of operational filter performance and its associated service life.
 It is of paramount importance to understand how filter elements perform during different cycles representing typical site conditions such as heavy rainfall, low and high humidity, filter element unloaded and loaded.
-In addition, these test outcomes allow a true comparison of the three different concepts and the different brands.